AdobeDocs/marketo.en/help/marketo/getting-started/temp-getting-started-area/admin.md

 <tbody>
   <tr>
     <td>Workspaces &amp; Partitions (if applicable)</td>
-    <td>Determine the number of<a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.html" target="_blank"> workspaces</a> and/or partitions that your organization needs to have and <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/workspaces-and-person-partitions/allow-user-access-to-a-workspace.html" target="_blank">how many users have access to each workspace.</a><br>Define the primary purpose of each workspace and partition.<br>Define the relationship between your workspaces and partitions.</td>
+    <td><li>Determine the number of<a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.html" target="_blank"> workspaces</a> and/or partitions that your organization needs to have and <a href="https://experienceleague.adobe.com/docs/marketo/using/product-docs/administration/workspaces-and-person-partitions/allow-user-access-to-a-workspace.html" target="_blank">how many users have access to each workspace.</a></li>
+    <li>Define the primary purpose of each workspace and partition.<br>Define the relationship between your workspaces and partitions.</li></td>
   </tr>
   <tr>
     <td>Documentation</td>
-    <td>Document how workspaces are defined, and how does that relate to database partitions (i.e. a Global workspace that sees everyone, vs. business sectors). <br>Import new records to appropriate partition.<br>Define the value in CRM that place users in the appropriate partition.</td>
+    <td><li>Document how workspaces are defined, and how does that relate to database partitions (i.e. a Global workspace that sees everyone, vs. business sectors).</li>
+    <li>Import new records to appropriate partition.</li>
+    <li>Define the value in CRM that place users in the appropriate partition.</li></td>
   </tr>
 </tbody>
 </table>